 (1) The Court, its judges and the Registrar shall enjoy judicial independence.
-In their decisions, the judges shall not be bound by any instructions.
+In the performance of their duties, the judges shall not be bound by any instructions.

 (2) Legally qualified judges and technically qualified judges who are full-time judges of the Court may not engage in any occupation, whether gainful or not, unless otherwise provided for in this Article or where an exception is granted by the Mixed Committee.